 Timelines

-It is expected that all the work will be completed within 3-6 months, preferably far sooner if possible, from the initiation of this work order.
+It is expected that all the work will be completed within 3-6 months from the initiation of this work order.

 Funding

 Funding for the work described here is expected not to exceed $15K.
-Payment will be made following the submission of periodic invoices indicating time worked, based on a rate of $__ per hour.
+Payment will be made following the submission of periodic invoices indicating time worked, based on a rate of $120 per hour.
 Up to, but not to exceed, 1/2 of the total contract amount will be paid at this hourly rate.
 The balance of the total will be paid upon receipt and approval by PR staff of a final work product, i.e., bullets 4 and 5, above.
 This contract may be renewed or extended and the amount of funding devoted to it may be increased as mutually agreed by both parties.